 There is a catch, of course.
 After you mix the ingredients you have to put the bowl in the refrigerator and chill it for 8 hours.
-This reminds me of the technique used in the famous New York Times No-Knead Bread by Jim Lahey, only in this case the sitting period is 8 hours and not 24.
-Plus the consistency of the dough is completely different in that this one is loaded with sour cream and is fairly stiff, while the NYT dough is quite wet.
+This reminds me of the technique used in the famous New York Times No-Knead Bread by Jim Lahey.
+However, in this case the sitting period is 8 hours and not 24.
+Also, the consistency of the dough is completely different in that this one is loaded with sour cream.
 In the article, food scientist Harold McGee describes how a long, slow rise time brings gluten molecules into an alignment that helps produce the same kind of strong elastic network you get from kneading.
 The process might be similar with this dough.
-And I will add it’s a very easy dough to work with, though you do need to keep it cold and roll it out on a floured surface.
+It's a very easy dough to work with, though you do need to keep it cold and roll it out on a floured surface.

-The original recipe is from Southern Living and makes four loaves, but I halved it to make two instead of four and changed the icing.
-The loaves aren’t really braided, but I guess they called them braids because theoretically when you cut six “x”s across the top of the dough it should bake into something that resembles a braid.
-Mine didn’t, but it still baked into a nice loaf.
+The original recipe is from Southern Living and makes four loaves, but I halved it to make two.
+I also changed the icing.
+The loaves aren't really braided, but I guess they called them braids because theoretically when you cut six "x"s across the top of the dough it should bake into something that resembles a braid.
+Mine didn't, but it still baked into a nice loaf.
 You can really taste the sour cream in the dough, and the cream cheese filling is excellent.
-The next time I make it I’m going to put a thin line of good blueberry or raspberry preserves down the center.
+The next time I make it I'm going to put a thin line of good blueberry or raspberry preserves down the center.

 Cream Cheese Filled Coffee Cake

 - ½ teaspoon kosher salt